ray-97/crypto-ai-agents-with-amazon-bedrock/README.md

 The solution defaults to using Polygon mainnet and accesses it via Amazon Managed Blockchain.
 If you want to use a different EVM-compatible network, specify the RPC endpoint in the `BLOCKCHAIN_RPC_URL` variable in the `.env`.

+> [!NOTE]
-(Optional) If you want your agent to query current cryptocurrency prices, you will need to obtain a [CoinGecko API key](https://www.coingecko.com/en/developers/dashboard)
+> (Optional) If you want your agent to query current cryptocurrency prices, you will need to obtain a [CoinGecko API key](https://www.coingecko.com/en/developers/dashboard)

+> [!NOTE]
-(Optional) The agent understands Ethereum Name Service (ENS) domain names, for example, translating `vitalik.eth` into the corresponding address.
+> (Optional) The agent understands Ethereum Name Service (ENS) domain names, for example, translating `vitalik.eth` into the corresponding address.
 If you use the default Polygon network, this will work without any changes required.
 However, if you are using a different network, and want to have the agent support domain name resolution. you will need to set the Unstoppable Domains contract address in the `UNSTOPPABLE_DOMAINS_ADDRESS` variable.

-3. Install dependencies
+**3. Install dependencies**
 ```
 npm install
 ```

-4. Deploy the CDK application
+**4. Deploy the CDK application**
 Install CDK locally.
 ```
 npm install aws-cdk